 A beautiful lawn next spring begins this fall.

-- Pull weeds – Do it now and you’ll have fewer weeds next season.
+Do it now and you’ll have fewer weeds next spring.

-- Rake debris – Rake and remove the leaves in the yard to avoid damage to the grass so you can enjoy a healthier lawn next year.
+Rake and remove the leaves in the yard to avoid damage to the grass so you can enjoy a healthier lawn next summer.
 Doing so also can protect water quality.
 In winter, freezing and thawing can cause leaves, dead grass plants, and other organic debris to release soluble forms of phosphate (and nitrates).
-If these chemicals run off the frozen ground during spring snow melt and early spring rains, they can end up in surface water.
+If these chemicals run off frozen ground during spring snow melt and early spring rains, they can end up in surface water.

-- Keep your grass at 3 to 3½ inches tall –Cutting grass too short means you’ll severely limit its ability to make and store food for growth in the spring, and will also encourage weed growth.
+Cutting grass too low means you’ll severely limit its ability to make and store food for growth in the spring, and will also encourage weed growth.

 Not sure the best time to fertilize, treat for weeds, or how often to water?
 Download a FREE monthly guide from Schendel Lawn and Landscape that shares tips to take care of your yard the way a professional does.
 Just click the image below to download your month-by-month guide to a beautiful yard today!